richardcrng/tempel-des-schreckens/RULES.md

 2. *All Fire has been opened* - Guardians win
 3. *Four rounds are complete* - Guardians win

-In other words:
+There is always a winning team at the end of the game.

+### Basic team dynamics

-- Adventurers are in a race against time to find all the Gold before the end of four rounds
+Adventurers are in a race against time to find all the Gold before the end of four rounds.
+They will try to cooperate with each other and share information to help them locate the Gold.

-- Guardians can try to obstruct Adventurers in two ways (not mutually exclusive):
+Guardians will obstruct this by *pretending* to be Adventurers (remember: roles are secret), and spreading misinformation, with two methods of obstruction (non-mutually exclusive):
-  - Leading them into dangerous Fire traps
+- *Luring:* leading Adventurers into dangerous Fire traps
-  - Stalling them so Adventurers run out of time
+- *Stalling:* leading Adventurers down rabbit holes so that time runs out

+However, if Guardians aren't subtle, Adventurers may be able to *deduce* their identity, and thus discount their misinformation.